Norton Antivirus Review

 That was it for the Norton Antivirus Plus macOS app, except for one thing: at the bottom of the app, it said Additional Apps & Services.
 Curious, we clicked on it and found a description of the Ultimate Help Desk, which was basically an IT service for around $20 a month where we could get help “on-demand”.
 To be honest, we assumed that this was already available on a free level, so needless to say, we did not sign up.

 So remember when we said that there were two sections of Norton on the app?
 Randomly, another one appeared later in our testing called Cloud Backup.
 Oh yea, we forgot that Norton Antivirus Plus also gave us two GB of cloud storage, which we could view online.
 Again, we don’t enjoy the constant toggling between website and app, but oh well, we’ll survive.
-On the website, we found cloud storage, which we could drag and drop files into.
+On the website, we found cloud storage, which we could drag and drop files into, much like Google Drive.
 This might seem like a weird addition to Norton’s features, but it’s actually quite useful to protect against ransomware.
 The purpose of the cloud backup is so we have backup of our most important files, in case our hard drive gets corrupted or hijacked.
 Quite nifty!
 And that was it for the app’s capabilities and our experience using them!

 Testing Norton Antivirus Pro